Safaris are limited to a maximum of 6-8 participants only.

 may not have electricity on the entire night.
 Also some lodges have battery charging stations

-in the lounge area, not always in the guest rooms.
+in the lounge area, many will have plugs in the guest rooms..

 The tourist areas and hotels sell a wide range of souvenirs, jewelry and trinkets.